lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-11-23-CTT_in_Isabelle.md

 The ∑-type is sometimes called a *dependent product* because its elements are ordered pairs $\langle a,b \rangle$ where the type of $b$ may depend upon the value of $a$.
-(But just to be confusing, it is more often called the "dependent sum" type: incredibly annoying, and wrong.)
+(But just to be confusing, it is more often called the "dependent sum" type.
+This is incredibly annoying.
+And it's wrong.)
 The introduction rule constructs such ordered pairs.

 <pre class="source">